By Bianca Garcia

 The Academic Center for Excellence (ACE) is a judgement-free zone and houses several student resources available to suit student’s needs.
 ACE has a Math Center, The Mary Francine Danis University Writing Center (MFDWC), and Peer Tutoring Center.

-“At the ACE students can expect a welcoming environment with people who are here literally to help them in whatever it is that they need help with,” said Sabrina Zertuche, ACE writing consultant.
+“At the ACE students can expect a welcoming environment with people who are here literally to help them in whatever it is that they need help with,” ACE writing consultant Sabrina Zertuche said.
 “If it’s a quick question, I’ll answer a quick question, if it’s half an hour talking about an assignment, or half an hour talking about equations, we will sit for half an hour.”

-“Students can expect to get great help with technical writing, story compiling, different types of writing styles, and specialized tutors in subject matter,” said Roxanne Martinez, administrative assistant in the Disability Office.
+“Students can expect to get great help with technical writing, story compiling, different types of writing styles, and specialized tutors in subject matter,” Roxanne Martinez, administrative assistant in the Disability Office, said.
 “It’s a very good resource.”

 The Peer Tutoring Center offers faculty recommend peer tutors to help students with course material, notes, and ultimately assist students in discovering their personal learning styles.
 Tutoring services are available by appointment in Sueltenfuss Library RM 101, by phone at (210) 431-4114, or email at email@example.com.

 The Math Center offers peer tutor training that includes learning styles, and study strategies.
-Tutors are recommended by the mathematics faculty and the Center’s aim is to make math more accessible and interesting for students.
-For more information students can visit Sueltenfuss Library RM 101, or by phone at (210) 528-7159.
+Tutors are recommended by the mathematics faculty and the center’s aim is to make math more accessible and interesting for students.
+For more information students can visit Sueltenfuss Library room 101, or by phone at (210) 528-7159.

 Math Supplemental Instruction (SI) is another option for students struggling with math.
 The service offers regularly-scheduled informal math study sessions instructed by Peer SI Leaders.
 Peer SI Leaders have completed their first-year math course, participate in ongoing SI training, attend lecture and model good student habits.